ORANGE COUNTY, USA

 > Orange County, California is a major stop on a trafficking circuit.

-> The number of human trafficking perpetrators in Orange County, California has doubled between 2011 and 2013.
+> The number of human trafficking perpetrators in Orange County, California doubled between 2011 and 2013.

-At the Southern California based sanctuary survivors receive education, medical care, counseling, and job training.
-Survivors are also taught computer skills, language lessons, and financial skills so they will be able to successfully transition from the program and be independent.
-The program is designed to empower women, and give them hope for the future.
+POST sanctuary survivors receive education, medical care, counseling, and job training.
+Survivors are also taught computer skills, language lessons, and financial skills so they will be able to successfully transition out of the program and be independent.
+The program is designed to empower women and give them hope for the future.

 YOU CAN IMPACT SURVIVORS IN ORANGE COUNTY